xeno-by/isograder/README.md

 ## Isograder

-A script that can validate and fill in correction sheets for the CS-108 course.
+A script that can validate and fill in correction sheets for the CS-108 course at EPFL.

 ### Usage